 The first inequality becomes equality precisely when $u$ is radially symmetric about the origin.
-The second inequality becomes equality if and only if $\Bar{u}$ belongs to $\mathcal{M}_{p,0,b-a}$ (see for example \cite{Gho}).
-Combining these arguments, it is easy to conclude our results. \end{proof}
+The second inequality holds as an equality if and only if $\Bar{u}$ belongs to $\mathcal{M}_{p,0,b-a}$ (see, for example, \cite{Gho}).
+By combining these observations, we can easily conclude our results \end{proof}